ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/nespresso-coffee-machine-giveaway.markdown

 bg-image-first: "https://assets.expresslyapp.com/asset-bd82246e-bae4-4c89-b67e-4babd4412383.jpg"
 section1-content: "<p>The Nespresso capsule system delivers exceptional taste and\
   \ unique aromas thanks to the preparation of high-quality coffees in hermetically\
-  \ sealed and recyclable aluminium capsules for coffee enjoyment at the highest level.</p>\r\
+  \ sealed and recyclable aluminium capsules for coffee enjoyment at the highest level.</p>\n\
-  \n<p>Treat yourself with a delicious coffee everyday with the Nespresso Inissia\
+  <p>Treat yourself with a delicious coffee everyday with the Nespresso Inissia Coffee\
-  \ Coffee Machine.</p>"
+  \ Machine.</p>\n"
 entry-title: "Win the Nespresso Inissia Coffee Machine."
-entry-content: "Enter the draw to win  the Nespresso Inissia Coffee Machine\r\nby\
+entry-content: "<p>Enter the draw to win  the Nespresso Inissia Coffee Machine\nby\
-  \ completing the form below before 23:59 on 24th of October 2018."
+  \ completing the form below before 23:59 on 24th of October 2018.</p>\n"
 has-winner: true
 winner-title: "CONGRATULATIONS to Sacha S. who won the incredible Nespresso Inissia\
   \ Coffee Machine!"